Related: Create a Jekyll website from scratch

-We start with XML export and convert to Jekyll HTML.
-I like this method because while not capturing tags or comments and requiring manual upload of images, it doesn’t use server Wordpress plugins that are broken for current Wordpress versions.
+- Export Wordpress site to XML.
+This method doesn’t capture tags or comments.
+It requires manual upload of images.
+But doesn’t use server Wordpress plugins that are broken for current Wordpress versions.

 You’ll notice lots of